Flow Research on Creativity

 The pandemic has made mental wellness a public health must | World Economic Forum (weforum.org)

-Hobbies Increase During pandemic
+Study Shows Creative Hobbies Increase During Pandemic

 This survey by Lending Tree had some interesting findings about COVID and hobbies.
 Here’s a quick summary: